Best Bike Lock of 2023: Strong and Practical

 What’s the strongest bike lock?

-The strongest bike lock, is either the Hiplok D1000 or the soon-to-be released Litelok X3.
-Both of these locks provide such incredible resistance to angle grinder attacks, that in most real world scenarios, we can almost consider them angle grinder proof.
+But both of these locks provide such incredible resistance to angle grinder attacks, that in most real world scenarios, we can almost consider them angle grinder proof.

 However, both of these locks are very heavy and incredibly expensive.
 For many cyclists, a more practical option will be the Litelok X1, which, while slightly less resistant to angle grinder attack, is still far stronger than any of the other locks on the market.